snknitin/Linux_learn/README.md

 Now you can run your scripts from anywhere like a command instead of giving full path to the bash script.
 Scripts are more powerful than aliases.
 You can run the bash scripts on a schedule using `cron` jobs.
 Etymology : Cronos- meaning time.

-* Each user hass a crotab which is a text file that hass a list of scritps that are run accoring to a schedule.
+* Each user has a crontab which is a text file that hass a list of scritps that are run accoring to a schedule.

         crontab -e      # To edit using an editor. press 1 for nano